waferson/ca/Session 2/05-python/README.md

 mkdir ~/Python-Projects
 ```

-We configure the environment (en mi case Python-Projects, other path can be considered):
+We configure the environment (in my case Python-Projects, other paths can be considered):

 ```
 echo '# needed for virtualenvwrapper' >> ~/.profile